Have You Suffered From Motorcycle Accident Injuries In Miami?

 Motorcycle accidents can be especially tricky because some motorcycle wrecks do not involve collisions with cars, trucks or any other vehicle – often the biker has to take evasive maneuvers and lay their bike down in order to avoid collisions.
 Motorcycle lay downs were actually taught to riders in the past as an important safety precaution.
 Bikers must do what is reasonable in their given situation.
 Our motorcycle accident lawyers will work to prove that it was reasonable for our client to lay down their bike in order to avoid more serious injuries, due to the negligence of another motorist.
 In these situations, identifying the at-fault driver (who are more likely to leave the scene) can be the most difficult part.
 Having uninsured motorists coverage, admittedly more expensive for motorcyclists, is important when our investigators are unable to find witnesses or find traffic-camera footage (we know where to look and how to obtain this footage) to help identify the offending driver who caused the motorcycle wreck.

-In 2017, Florida had the second highest number of registered motorcyclists in the United States.
+A 2021 report from the Insurance Institute for Highway Safety (IIHS) shows that Florida has the second-highest number of registered motorcycles of any state in the country.
 With this amount of registered motorcycles on the road comes an increase in chances for accidents.
-According to the Florida Department of Highway Safety and Motor Vehicles, 2019 saw a total of 8,854 motorcycle crashes, with 7,717 injuries recorded from those crashes, and 516 fatalities.
-So far, in the year 2020, there have been 986 motorcycle crashes and 46 fatalities in the entire state of Florida.
-Of those numbers, 133 crashes and 4 fatalities happened in Miami-Dade county alone.
+According to the Florida Department of Highway Safety and Motor Vehicles, 2022 saw a total of 9,252 motorcycle crashes, with 8,655 injuries recorded from those crashes, and 597 fatalities.
+So far, in the year 2023, there have been 5,736 motorcycle crashes and 335 fatalities in the entire state of Florida.
+Of those numbers, 741 crashes and 44 fatalities happened in Miami-Dade County alone.

 If you’ve recently been in a motorcycle accident, you may be worrying about how you’re going to pay for medical and insurance bills—particularly if your injuries are causing you to miss work.
 Hiring a qualified motorcycle personal injury lawyer can allow you to get the compensation you deserve, so that you can recover without added financial stress.
 Here are several steps you can take to assist in the preparation of your motorcycle claim after an accident.